 First things first - get the influential and powerful people in your organization on board with your campaign.
 Success in year-end fundraising requires eliminating departmental silos.
-To get results, a year-end fundraising plan cannot be conducted by one person!
+A year-end fundraising plan cannot be conducted by one person.
 Staff and volunteers (especially your board) must embrace their parts in the year-end fundraising plan if it is to succeed.

 2. Create the strategy.

 Not all goals need to have dollar signs attached to them!
 Of course, you want to have an overall objective for the amount of money you need to raise.
 However, other goals for the year-end fundraising campaign could be – getting more email newsletter sign-ups; increasing mobile donations; higher attendance at the kick-off event; attracting Facebook shares and Twitter retweets, etc.

 The timeline should be a simple spreadsheet with the following headers:

 - What is the task?
 Sample tasks for a year-end fundraising campaign could be creating social media visuals with Canva; cleaning up the online donation page on the website; writing the first Social Media Ambassador email; sending out the first year-end appeal letter